 - Hydrological data rescue

-I lead the Water Information Management Group at CEH, a group of ~10 scientists, data managers, project managers and software developers mostly working on projects to deliver our science and data to end users.
+I lead a group of scientists, data managers, analysts and software developers mostly working on projects to deliver our science and data to end users.

 I lead the systems for the COSMOS-UK project, streaming, processing and quality-controlling real-time data from telemetry and making it accessible via web-services.